Bela Seshe: Production

-Inspiration and Research
+Inspiration and research

 Director duo Nandita Roy and Shiboprosad Mukherjee were inspired to do this film after watching a play called Belaseshe Kolahol, written by Kajal Chakraborty and directed by Sohini Sengupta.

-Chief Justice Asim Chatterjee, famously known as the ‘Puri Judge’, who used to solve marital disputes by sending estranged couples to Puri inspired the directors.
-Eminent advocate Jayanta Narayan Chatterjee assisted with the legal terminology in the script.
+Chief Justice Asim Chatterjee, famously known as the Puri Judge, used to solve marital disputes by sending estranged couples to Puri, which served as the main inspiration for the court scene.
+Eminent advocate Jayanta Narayan Chatterjee edited the script for correct legal terminology.

 Shooting

 The film was shot both in Kolkata and Santiniketan.

-The house in Santiniketan, where the film was shot, is now a major tourist attraction and is famously called the ‘Belasesher Bari’ ("The house of Belaseshe").
+The house in Santiniketan, where the film was shot, is now a major tourist attraction and is famously called the Belasesher Bari ("The house of Belaseshe").
 The shooting of Belasehse was completed in 17 days with a cast of 21 actors.
-The entire cast and crew stayed in Santiniketan, like a close-knit family, and completed the shooting in a week.
+The entire cast and crew stayed in Santiniketan and completed the shooting within a week.
 In Kolkata, the film was shot in two different houses, both in South Kolkata.
-One of them was demolished right after the completion of the shooting, as the house was given up for the reconstruction of an apartment building and Belaseshe was the first and last film to be shot in that location.

-The fair, shown in the film, was created within 2.5 hours and on a limited budget of Rs 7,500.
+One of them was demolished right after the completion of the shooting, as the house was given up for the reconstruction of an apartment building.
+The fair, shown in the film, was created within two and a half hours and on a limited budget of Rs 7,500 (USD$91.58).
 The whole scene was shot candidly and the actors gave impromptu performances to make the sequence memorable.
-Swatilekha Sengupta's daughter, Sohini Sengupta, also the director of Belaseshe Kolahol, plays a pivotal role in the film.
+Swatilekha Sengupta's daughter and director of Belaseshe Kolahol, Sohini Sengupta, plays a pivotal role in the film.

 Casting

-Veteran actors Soumitra Chatterjee and Swatilekha Sengupta were chosen as the lead cast before the script was finalised and both of the actors signed up for the film on the same day.
+Veteran actors Soumitra Chatterjee and Swatilekha Sengupta were chosen as the lead cast before the script was finalised; both of the actors signed up for the film on the same day.

-Belaseshe is a rare Bengali film that has a huge ensemble cast.
 Stalwarts like Rituparna Sengupta, Kharaj Mukherjee, Indrani Dutta, Aparajita Auddy, and Shankar Chakrabarty acted in the film.

-Release and Reception
+Release and reception

 The film was released on 1 May 2015 with 94% occupancy in theatres on the day of its release.
 The film was a runaway hit and had an historical run of 250 days in a single hall and 217 days in multiplexes.
 No other film has run continuously for 217 days in a multiplex.

-'Belaseshe' became the longest-running Bengali film in 2015.
+Bela Seshe became the longest-running Bengali film in 2015.
 Nationally, the film was released in 25 centres across the country and enjoyed a theatrical run of more than 50 days.

-Book myshow rating of 4.6 out of 5.
+The movie garnered these ratings: